 The permit shall include a compliance schedule for any emissions unit which is not in compliance with current applicable federal requirements at the time of permit issuance, renewal, and modification (if the non-compliance is with units being modified).
-The compliance schedule shall resemble and be at least as stringent as that contained in any judicial consent decree, administrative order or schedule approved by the District hearing board if required by state law.
-Any such schedule of compliance in a permit shall be supplemental to, and shall not sanction noncompliance with, the applicable requirement on which it is based.
-The compliance schedule shall require:
+The compliance schedule shall resemble and be at least as stringent as that contained in any judicial consent decree, administrative order, or schedule approved by the District hearing board if required by state law and shall require:

 - a.
 A statement that the emissions unit will continue to comply with those permit conditions with which it is in compliance; - b.
-A statement that the emissions unit will comply with any future applicable federal requirement on a timely basis; - c.
+A statement that the emissions unit will comply with any future applicable federal requirement on a timely basis;

+- c.
 For each condition with which the emissions unit is not in compliance with an applicable federal requirement, a schedule of compliance which lists all preventative or corrective activities, and the dates when these activities will be accomplished; and - d.
 For each emissions unit that is not in compliance with an applicable federal requirement, a schedule of progress on at least a semi-annual basis which includes: 1) the date when compliance will be achieved, 2) an explanation of why compliance was not, or will not be, achieved by the scheduled date, and 3) a log of any preventative or corrective actions taken.